 Lora is yet another click-friendly and elegant font type that is optimized for a screen appearance.
-Well-balanced modern Serif is perfectly blended with traditional calligraphy to create a look that will bring your brand story to life.
+A well-balanced modern Serif is perfectly blended with traditional calligraphy to create a look that will bring your brand story to life.

-For small-sized texts, there’s no font more suitable than Open Sans.
+For small-sized texts, there’s no font more suitable than Open Sans font.
 Whether you run a food store online or own a clothing store, you can use Open Sans to increase the visibility of your content and increase conversions.

 Roboto can be a perfect font for stores dealing with tech products.
 This font type can help your long descriptions look prominent and reader-friendly.

 Merriweather is a perfect font for online stores that deal with luxurious and high-ticket items, such as watches, bespoke clothing, etc.

 This font is popular because of its better readability and condensed letterform.